aspose-total/Aspose.Total-Products/total/en/java/conversion/pps-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLTX via Java or Online App" h2="On Premise Java API to export PPS to XLTX without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert PPS files to XLTX.
+This can be done in two steps.
+The first step involves using Aspose.Slides for Java to export the PPS file to HTML.
+Aspose.Slides for Java is a powerful API that can be used to create, edit, and convert presentations.
+It supports a wide range of formats, including PPS, PPT, PPTX, ODP, and HTML.

+Once the PPS file has been converted to HTML, the second step involves using Aspose.Cells for Java to convert the HTML file to XLTX.
+Aspose.Cells for Java is a powerful API that can be used to create, edit, and convert spreadsheets.
+It supports a wide range of formats, including HTML, XLS, XLSX, and XLTX.

-You can convert PPS file to XLTX via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPS to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTX.
+Using Aspose.Total for Java, you can easily convert PPS files to XLTX in two steps.
+First, you can use Aspose.Slides for Java to export the PPS file to HTML.
+Then, you can use Aspose.Cells for Java to convert the HTML file to XLTX.
+This process is quick and easy, and it ensures that the converted file is of the highest quality.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}